Shishir420-GIT/GenAI-Usecases/Image-To-Menu/README.md

 # Image Caption Generator

-This Streamlit application allows users to upload an image and generate creative captions using AWS Bedrock and Claude 3 Sonnet AI model.
+This Streamlit application allows users to upload an image and create an HTML page using AWS Bedrock and Claude 3 Sonnet AI model.

 ## Features

 - Image upload functionality
-- AI-powered image analysis and caption generation
+- AI-powered image analysis and HTML generation
-- Option to regenerate captions
+- Option to regenerate HTML and Preview it

 ## Dependencies